-Figure 7: Three example value pairs for parameters (w,z) of Program 1 to 3.
+Figure 7: Example (w, z) values for Program 1 to 3.

-DESIGNING THE FUNCTION SEQUENCE
+5. DESIGNING THE FUNCTION SEQUENCE

 Let us now focus on how to design the transitive hashing function sequence, provided as input to Algorithm 1.
 The discussion for the sequence design is divided in two parts.
-In the first part, we discuss how to select a (w, z)-scheme (i.e., an LSH scheme with z tables and w hash functions per table) given a budget for the total hash functions (i.e., wz = budget).
+In the first part, we discuss how to select a (w, z)-scheme (i.e., an LSH scheme with z tables and w hash functions per table) given a budget for the total number of hash functions (i.e., w z = budget).
 In the second part, we discuss how to select the budget for each function in the sequence.

-Selecting the (w,z)-scheme
+5.1 Selecting the (w,z)-scheme